 Fay speaks and works in Swahili, English and German.

 Fay is interested in child protection, aid, religious education, political Islam, and youth belonging across the Indian Ocean World.
-More specifically she works on how children and young people can be better protected from different forms of violence in their communities, on how to improve international development programmes that aim to contribute to this, on the reform movements that are happening in the Islamic education sector, on understanding the politicization of Islam in East Africa, and on learning from Swahili-speaking youth about their strategies of belonging and future-making.
+She works on how children and young people can be better protected from different forms of violence in their communities, on how to improve international development programmes that aim to contribute to this, on reform movements in the Islamic education sector, on the politicization of Islam in East Africa, and on Swahili-speaking diasporic youth's strategies of belonging and future-making.

 Her interest in processes that concern and shape young people’s lives - particularly from their own perspectives - shapes her methodological approaches and has left herworking largely with child-led and child-centred, 'participatory', visual/izing research tools like photography, drawing, poetry and story telling.